fivetran/api_framework/examples/postgres_trigger/README.md

 ### Prerequisites
 - Python 3.7+
-- Access to source database (Snowflake or PostgreSQL)
+- Access to database (PostgreSQL for this demo)
 - Fivetran API credentials
 - Fivetran connector ID to monitor